TritonDataCenter/smartos-docs/docs/using-chef.md

     -rw-r--r--   1 benr     other         41 Sep 21 01:17 smartos.json
     -rw-r--r--   1 benr     other       234K Sep 21 01:17 smartos_cookbooks.tar.gz

-All but the fatclient come directly from the [smartos\_cookbooks git repository](https://github.com/joyent/smartos_cookbooks).
-Clone the repository to your load system, then edit the `Makefile` SERVER\_DEST variable to the host and path where your files will be `scp`'ed to.
+All but the fatclient come directly from the [`smartos_cookbooks` git repository](https://github.com/joyent/smartos_cookbooks).
+Clone the repository to your load system, then edit the `SERVER_DEST` variable in the `Makefile` to the host and path where your files will be `scp`'ed to.
 Once done, you can modify and commit changes to your local repo and send them all to the server by simply typing "make":

 <!-- markdownlint-disable line-length -->